 Castle, gardens and park are open to visitors five days a week from June to September and twice a week in April and May

 Gardens surround the Castle on three sides.
 To the South lies a formal lawn with topiary squares beyond.
 These contain small ornamental pools.
 Further from the Castle the garden becomes a semi-wild woodland garden, filled with spring bulbs.
-If you venture beyond this you will arrive at the Head Gardener’s own garden.
-You are welcome to view it, including his mini arboretum.
+If you venture beyond this you will reach the walled garden where an exhibition of lettering art is on show.

 To the West of the Castle a long herbaceous border provides colour during the summer months.
 The neatly trimmed yew hedge is cut low enough to give spectacular views to the lake.